 Check the License Status

-Open up ShadowProtect and determine the license status:
+Open up the StorageCraft ShadowProtect program and check the license status:

 The license should read as active.